nirlimor35/Ransomware-Simulator/README.md

   * Waits for a given time (duration), then renames them back.
   * Simulates temporary denial-of-access behavior.

-Real ransomware will sometimes will disrupts the access to files or the system beyond just encryption.
+Real ransomware will sometimes disrupt the access to files or the system beyond just encryption.
 While encryption handles data confidentiality, the simulated locking mechanisms simulate disruption and urgency for the victim,